Emerging Markets vs. U.S.

 Relative Earnings Prospects

 - Relative price performance and relative earnings growth have historically followed similar paths.
 S&P 500® Index earnings have been outpacing MSCI Emerging Markets Index earnings since 2008, helping explain S&P 500® Index outperformance.
-Though, compositional changes to the EM Index (not fundamentals) explain much of this underperformance, they are unlikely to be repeated.
+Compositional changes to the EM Index (not fundamentals) explain much of this underperformance, and they are unlikely to be repeated.

 Trend in Emerging Markets Currency